Where the leaders are in the N.S. election

 Liberals:

-HALIFAX — Premier Stephen McNeil makes an announcement.
-(10 a.m., 209 Kearney Lake Rd.)
+DARTMOUTH — Liberal Premier Stephen McNeil will make an announcement at Beaumont and Company (10 a.m., 60 Raddall Avenue, Unit 9

+DARTMOUTH — McNeil will tour the Dartmouth North Community Food Centre (11 a.m., 6 Primrose Street, Unit 140)

+DARTMOUTH — McNeil will tour Spindrift Brewing Co. with candidate Joanne Bernard (11:30 a.m., 21 Frazee Avenue)